ovesco/nats-toolkit-ts/README.md

 broker.publish('foo.bar', (wrap) => wrap({ message: 'hello' }));
 broker.publish('foo.bar', (wrap) => wrap(10)); // Argument of type 'number' is not assignable to parameter of type '{ message: string; }'
 ```

+## API

+The toolkit provides three different means of communicating.

+### Subscribers

+Subscriptions are based on the base Nats subscriptions, offering a simple fire and forget mechanism.
+Messages are not guaranteed to be delivered and no acknowledgement is sent back to the publisher.

+### Request-Replies

+Similar to subscriptions but the sender receives a response from the listener, similarly to a classical
+client-server architecture with a request and a response.

+### Consumers

+Consumers are based on Nats JetStreams to offer messages retention.
+Using this mechanism guarantees that
+messages are delivered.